How the IMF Promotes Global Economic Stability

 The IMF also closely monitors global and regional trends.

 The IMF’s periodic reports, the World Economic Outlook, its regional overviews, the Fiscal Monitor, and the Global Financial Stability Report, analyze global and regional macroeconomic and financial developments.
-The IMF’s broad membership makes it uniquely well suited to facilitate multilateral discussions on issues of common concern to groups of member countries, and advance a shared understanding on policies to promote stability.
-In this context, the Fund has been working with the G-20 group of advanced and emerging economies to assess the consistency of those countries’ policy frameworks with balanced and sustained growth for the global economy.
+The IMF’s broad membership makes it uniquely well suited to facilitate multilateral discussions on issues of common concern to groups of member countries, and to advance a shared understanding of policies needed to promote stability.
+In this context, the Fund has been working with the Group of 20 advanced and emerging economies to assess the consistency of those countries’ policy frameworks with balanced and sustained growth for the global economy.

 The Fund has reviewed its surveillance mandate in light of the global crisis.
 It has introduced a number of reforms to improve financial sector surveillance within member countries and across borders, to enhance understanding of interlinkages between macroeconomic and financial developments (e.g. through a Spillover Report), and promote debate on these matters.

 Data: In response to the financial crisis, the IMF is working with members, the Financial Stability Board, and other organizations to fill data gaps important for global stability.

 Technical assistance: The IMF helps countries strengthen their capacity to design and implement sound economic policies.
-It provides advice and training on a range of issues within its mandate, including fiscal, monetary, and exchange rate policies; the regulation and supervision of financial systems; statistics systems; and legal frameworks.
+It provides advice and training in areas of core expertise—including fiscal, monetary, and exchange rate policies; the regulation and supervision of financial systems; statistics; and legal frameworks.

 Lending: Even the best economic policies cannot completely eradicate instability or avert crises.
-If a member country does experience financing difficulties, the IMF can provide financial assistance to support policy programs that will correct underlying macroeconomic problems, limit disruption to the domestic and global economies, and help restore confidence, stability, and growth.
+If a member country faces a balance of payment crisis, the IMF can provide financial assistance to support policy programs that will correct underlying macroeconomic problems, limit disruption to both the domestic and the global economy, and help restore confidence, stability, and growth.
 The IMF also offers precautionary credit lines for countries with sound economic fundamentals for crisis prevention.